Office of Academic Enrichment

 • Volunteering at the Mid-Ohio Food Collective to impact food insecurity.

 Mount Legacy Week - Mount Legacy Week is held in February.
-Mount Scholars join a service team focused on safety, education, environment, global, health, or security.
+Mount Scholars join a service team focused on education, environment, global, health, safety or security.
 The goal of each team is to design and implement two service projects benefiting the community, incorporating the Mount Essentials, and honoring the legacy of Ruth Weimer Mount.
-Past projects include:
+Projects include:

 • Serving warm meals, entertainment, and kindness to guests at the Dream Center.